 Ish Smith, Detroit Pistons: “I’d like to be a lawyer, you know, get into some litigation.
 Even though, I get scared sometimes watching Law & Order because you might get somebody off who may have actually committed the crime.
 That stuff can be tough.
 My family is always talking to me about how I’m persuasive, proving my facts (laughs).”

-Garrett Temple, Memphis Grizzlies: “I’d be in business and real estate, or I would’ve went through medical school.
+Garrett Temple, Los Angeles Clippers: “I’d be in business and real estate, or I would’ve went through medical school.
 I do business and real estate now.
 I have no medical experience, though (laughs).”

 Damian Jones, Golden State Warriors: “The career I would be working toward is engineering manager.
 My major was engineering science, so I have some background there.
 If I wasn’t playing basketball, I think I would’ve finished school and then got a job doing that.
 Basically, I’d be managing the expenses on a job, putting together different teams for different projects, scheduling them and things like that.
 It’s a lot of project management.”